Albuquerque Rapid Transit: Regular service

 On November 8, 2019, Mayor Keller announced that ART service would begin on November 30, 2019, to coincide with "Small Business Saturday."
 Buses were unveiled displaying bus wraps featuring local landmarks and artwork.
 The Mayor stated that the previously identified issues to the system have been remedied and went on to announce that rides on the ART System would be free through December 31, 2019, to encourage the public to try the new system.
 On January 1, 2022, the city eliminated bus fares system-wide, rendering the pay kiosks obsolete.

 By February 2020, ART saw large ridership increases over the previous year's numbers on the Rapid Ride routes it replaced.
 The first month of ART service, which was offered for free to the public, saw ridership more than double over the same period in 2019, while the first month of paid service saw ridership increase by more than 30% over the same period in 2019.

+On April 18, 2023, fares were permanently eliminated for ART.In February 2023, ABQ RIDE released their draft plans for the ABQ Ride Forward bus network redesign.
+One plan prioritized coverage while the other prioritized frequency.
+In both the Coverage Network and Ridership Network plans, the 766 would run every 15 minutes on weekdays, 20 minutes on Saturdays and 30 minutes on Sundays, with an extension past Central & Unser Transit Center to South Valley Plaza via 98th Street, replacing route 198, which would be discontinued.
+Alternate 766 trips would run via Unser Boulevard between Central & Unser Transit Center and South Valley Plaza.
+The 777 would run at the same frequency as 766 and would run local east of Louisiana Boulevard to replace route 66, which would be discontinued.
+In May 2024, ABQ Ride released a new network plan which combined aspects of both draft networks.
+In the Recovery Network plan, the 766 and 777 would retain the same frequencies as proposed in the draft plans.
+The 766 would no longer have alternate trips running along Unser Boulevard, with these alternate trips instead terminating at Central & Unser Transit Center.The 777 would have alternate trips run north on Coors Boulevard to Northwest Transit Center to replace the 155 and 790, which would both be discontinued.